About the course

 You will teach for a minimum of 120 days in two of our schools, although in reality, this is often in excess of 135 days, as we organise our course to maximise your learning in our school settings.
 You will begin with observing teaching and work your way towards a full 80% teaching load over the year.
 However, it is not a race!
 We encourage you to develop at your own speed, focusing on delivering outstanding teaching as you slowly increase your contact time.
 You will teach at KS3 and KS4 and have access to teaching at Post 16.

 Your teaching will be assessed against the Teaching Standards four times over the year.
-You will complete 4 academic assignments (set and marked by Bath Spa University tutors); at least two of these at Master’s level.
+You will complete 4 academic assignments (set and marked by University of West of England tutors); at least two of these at Master’s level.
 The topics are carefully chosen to enhance your teaching and develop your understanding of how research can impact positively in the classroom.

 We look at all application forms.
 If your academic qualifications are appropriate, your personal statement is convincing (and accurate in terms of grammar) and your references supportive, you will be called to interview.
 Interviews will take place in one of our schools.
 Typically, an interview day will consist of: